p2w34/blog/2025-11-11-mobywatel-xades-signature-verification/mobywatel-xades-signature-verification.md

 Given the number of steps involved, this post takes a minimalist approach.
 Particular attention should be paid to the sections that compute digests, as they are the most sensitive—and the most frustrating—to implement by yourself.
+This is exactly where previous versions of ChatGPT were failing.

 ## Tools
 The author used: